How to Fix Your Own Credit

 Negotiate With Your Creditors

-Sometimes you can run into circumstances that stopped you from paying your credit card bill; you can’t deny that fact, but you can plead with your creditors to erase those accounts that went to collection.
+Sometimes you can run into circumstances that stop you from paying your credit card bill; you can’t deny that fact, but you can plead with your creditors to erase those accounts that went to collection.

-Write to your creditors, offering to pay the remaining balances, if they will report the account as “paid as agreed” or even remove it altogether.
+Write to your creditors, offering to pay the remaining balances if they will report the account as “paid as agreed” or even remove it altogether.
 Ensure you get the creditor to agree in writing before proceeding with the payment.

 You can also write to them emphasizing your previous good payment history and ask for the accounts to be removed.